 Some advantages of current attenuation include:

-- Measurements can be taken at 50 foot, 100 foot or larger intervals.
-Does not need to be take every 5 feet to be effective.
+- Measurements can be taken at 50 feet, 100 feet, or larger intervals.
+It does not need to be taken every 5 feet to be effective.

 - Measurements can be taken over many types of cover including concrete, rocks, pavement, and water with no detrimental effect.